-You will also noticed hitters taking a deep breath after they have taken time to stare at the bat.
-This deep breath helps the hitter in a several ways.
+You will also notice hitters taking a deep breath after they have taken time to stare at the bat.
+This deep breath helps the hitter in several ways.

-It helps the hitter calm any amped up emotion they might experience during the at bat.
+- It helps the hitter calm any amped-up emotions they might experience during the at-bat.

 Hitters are more productive with a relaxed mind and body.